wardle/hermes/README.md

 and UK editions of SNOMED CT in less than 5 minutes; you can have a server running seconds after that.

-It replaces previous similar tools I wrote in java and golang and is designed to fit into a wider architecture with identifier resolution, mapping and semantics as first-class abstractions.
+It replaces previous similar tools I wrote in Java and Go and is designed to fit into a wider architecture with identifier resolution, mapping and semantics as first-class abstractions.

 Rather than a single monolithic terminology server, it is entirely reasonable to build